paularnaud2/ParTools/README.md

 # PyTools

-This package contains a bunch of Python tools I have developped and used as a Support / Test Engenieer.
+This package contains a bunch of Python tools I have developed and used as a Support / Test Engineer.
 You can mainly use them for:

-- Performing multithread SQL queries on an Oracle DB (sql)
+- Performing multi threaded SQL queries on an Oracle DB (sql)
-- Performing multithread SQL queries on a given perimeter on an Oracle DB (rl)
+- Performing multi threaded SQL queries on a given perimeter on an Oracle DB (rl)
 - Comparing and sorting potentially big files (dq)
 - Reading and searching potentially big files (toolBF)
 - Parsing potentially big XML files (toolParseXML)